 Skip to main content

-By the end of this guide, you’ll have exported your existing Dashboard-managed resources to YAML and transitioned to a code-managed workflow with no disruption to your monitoring.
+By the end of this guide, you’ll have adopted your existing Dashboard-managed resources into YAML and transitioned to a code-managed workflow with no disruption to your monitoring.

 • DevHelm CLI installed